Now that you know how to find your prospects in BWise, you have a new challenge: how do you connect with them?

 Phone and email are great—but they’re just the tip of the iceberg.
 It often takes multiple “touches” (as many as 12 or more) before a prospect will actually engage with you.

-It’s time to dive into the Prospect “Profile Page” in BWise.
+BWise is designed to help you reach prospects in multiple ways, and when you’re looking to connect with prospects from new angles, the Prospect “Profile Page” is the perfect place to start.
 Every firm in BWise has one, and it’s full of information about the company and its decision-makers.

 Here’s what a typical Prospect Profile Page looks like:

-There are actually 8 different ways you can connect with prospects using the information on their profile page.
+There are actually 8 different ways you can connect with prospects using the information in BWise.

 You can use the acronym PIPELINE to help you remember them: